Joe (2023 film): Plot

-Joe approaches Renu, Shruthi's sister, to inquire if there's an issue with their marriage.
-Renu reveals that although Shruthi was initially unenthusiastic about the marriage, she had hoped it would work out after the wedding and encourages Joe to be supportive and understanding.
-Joe then speaks with Shruthi's colleagues at the college, learning that she maintains a professional demeanor but seems to be holding back personally.
-Following a misunderstanding involving the college security, Padma, and Shruthi, Shruthi apologizes to Padma for jumping to conclusions and reassures her that she'll be fine.
-In a quiet moment, Shruthi leans on Padma's shoulder, regretting her behavior towards Joe.
-This change of heart comes after Renu discloses that Joe was drunk on the night Shruthi called to cancel the wedding, and Santha answered the call instead.
-Joe had been wanting to discuss this with Shruthi since their marriage.
-Feeling remorseful, Shruthi now wants to apologize and open up about her past.
+Joe later asks Renu, Shruthi’s sister, whether something is wrong in the marriage.
+Renu explains that Shruthi was never fully happy about the wedding, but had hoped it would work after the marriage and urges Joe to be patient and supportive.
+Joe also speaks to Shruthi’s colleagues at the college and learns that she behaves professionally but remains emotionally closed off.
+After a misunderstanding involving college security, Padma and Shruthi, Shruthi apologises to Padma and reassures her, then later admits privately that she regrets how she has treated Joe.
+This change of heart comes after Renu tells her that Joe was drunk when she tried to call off the wedding and that Santha answered instead.
+Joe had wanted to clear this up all along, and Shruthi now feels guilty and wants to apologise.

-After the school culturals, Joe searches for Shruthi, who has been called to resolve an issue between Renu and Shakthi, her ex-boyfriend.
-Joe addresses the problem, disciplining both Renu and Shakthi, and Shruthi apologizes for avoiding him and being rude.
-She reveals that there's another man in her life, and Joe decides to find him for her sake.
-They return to Joe's house, where they're welcomed, but Joe immediately leaves for the playground, and his friend Praveen drives Shruthi there.
-En route, Shruthi inquires about Suchithra's fate, and Praveen discloses that she committed suicide, causing harm to those close to her.
-Praveen suggests that Shruthi's decision to reunite with the other man is wise.
-At the playground, Shruthi wants to talk to Joe, but he has already found the man she was looking for and encourages her to meet him.
-To her surprise, the man is Vinoth, whom she had a crush on in school.
-However, Vinoth had inappropriately touched her during the 2008 inter-school competition, and Joe had saved her.
-Shruthi reveals that she has been searching for her rescuer, Joe, for the past decade, unaware that he was her husband all along.
-The pair finally reunite, happy to have found each other.
+After the school culturals, Joe looks for Shruthi, who has been called away to settle a dispute between Renu and Shakthi, her ex-boyfriend.
+Joe sorts out the problem and scolds both Renu and Shakthi.
+Shruthi apologises for avoiding him and for her rude behaviour, then confesses that there is another man in her life.
+Joe decides to find that man for her.
+They return to Joe’s house, where they are welcomed, but Joe leaves for the playground, and Praveen drives Shruthi there.
+On the way, Shruthi asks about Suchithra, and Praveen tells her that she died by suicide, which badly affected everyone close to her.
+He says Shruthi’s wish to return to the other man is the right choice.

+At the playground, Shruthi wants to speak to Joe, but he has already found the man she was searching for and tells her to go to him.
+To her shock, the man is Vinoth, the boy she had once liked at school.
+He had inappropriately touched her during the 2008 inter-school competition, and Joe had protected her.
+Shruthi then realises that she has spent ten years searching for her rescuer, Joe, without knowing that he was her husband all along.
+The two are finally reunited, happy to have found one another.